Home » Drawing Tutorials » Basic Tutorials » How to Draw a Car in Perspective

 Step 1 – Set the vanishing lines to establish car perspective

 To draw a car in perspective, you need to imagine it in the form of simple geometric shapes.
-First of all, depict constructive lines that will help us draw the car.
-Given the laws of linear perspective, the lines should smoothly approach each other as they move away.
+Sketch constructive lines that represent the vanishing point.
+According to the rules of linear perspective, parallel lines should gradually converge as they recede into the distance.
+Imagine the car as a combination of simple geometric shapes placed in perspective.
+This will help maintain correct proportions for a 3D car sketch.

 Set the vanishing lines to establish car perspective